-Although the Proposed Project would not have significant air quality impacts and mitigation is not required, the airport and its construction contractors may choose to employ additional voluntary measures to further reduce emissions from construction activities and fugitive dust by considering some or all of the following practices:
+Although the Proposed Project would not have significant air quality impacts and mitigation is not required, the airport and its construction contractors may choose to employ additional measures to further reduce emissions from construction activities and fugitive dust.
+The Pennsylvania Code incentivizes use of Best Available Control Technology (BACT) for controlling construction equipment emissions by providing exemptions from special permitting requirements if BACT is used during construction and demolition operations.
+In addition, some or all of the following practices would be considered during construction of the Proposed Project:

-- Curtailing construction activities during periods of high wind conditions. - Reducing exposed erodible surface area through appropriate materials and equipment staging procedures; stabilizing stock-piles of raw materials and other temporarily disturbed areas with water or ground cover. - Stabilizing soils and establishing persistent ground cover as soon as possible after grading and construction activities. - Reducing equipment idling times and onsite vehicle speeds. - Utilizing vapor-recovery systems for fuel-storage facilities. - Using low- or zero-emissions equipment. - Using covered haul trucks during materials transportation. - Minimize the transportation distance between the fill origin location and the Proposed Project study area, and ensure all vehicles used for the project are fuel-efficient and meet emissions standards.
+- Curtailing construction activities during periods of high wind conditions. - Reducing exposed erodible surface area through appropriate materials and equipment staging procedures; stabilizing stockpiles of raw materials and other temporarily disturbed areas with water or ground cover. - Stabilizing soils and establishing persistent ground cover as soon as possible after grading and construction activities. - Reducing equipment idling times and onsite vehicle speeds.